Aepelzen/AepelzensModules/README.md

 * Random

 Update: There is a new probability control with 2 modes.
 At noon it does nothing and everything works as usual.
 Turning it ccw increases the probability that the current step is repeated.
 Fully ccw the sequence is stuck at the current step.
 Turning the knob clockwise increases the probability that the next step is skiped.
 I also added buttons for manual step selection.
-This is mostly useful for programming sequences and to make it easier to dial in accurate values.
+This is mostly useful for programming sequences (while the sequencer is stopped) and to make it easier to dial in accurate values.

 Finally, i changed the output behaviour.
 The sequencer now only outputs a signal when it's either running or you hit a manual step select button.

+Thanks to [AS](https://github.com/AScustomWorks/AS) for helping me cram all this into such a small panel

 ## Dice